akeneo/pim-docs/developer_guide/installation/system_requirements/system_install_debian8.rst

 System install on Debian 8 Jessie
 =================================

-Here is a quick guide to setup the :doc:`system_requirements` on Debian 8 Jessie.
+Here is a quick guide to set up the :doc:`system_requirements` on Debian 8 Jessie.

 .. note::